mitmath/1806/README.md

 **Further reading (Fourier):** Strang, section 10.5 (Fourier series) and these [18.06 sine-series notes](http://web.mit.edu/18.06/www/Spring09/sines.pdf).
 There is a [3blue1brown video](https://youtu.be/r6sGWTCMz2k) on Fourier series, along with many, many other resources and videos you can find online… Fourier series and their generalizations are vastly important for lots of applications as well as being a deep and beautiful mathematical subject for their own sake!

 **Further reading (determinants):** Strang, section 5.1; video [lecture 18](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-18-properties-of-determinants).
 (We will mostly skip Strang, section 5.2 and 5.3, because the formulas in those sections are not so useful in practice except for tiny matrices.)

+## Exam 2 (April 1): 11am in 10-250

+Exam 2 will cover the material through **lecture 20** and **pset 7**: it will include exam-1 material, but will focus mainly on **everything to do with orthogonality**.
+Transposes and dot products, orthogonal subspaces/complements, projections, least-square solutions, orthogonal/orthonormal bases, Gram–Schmidt and QR factorization, orthogonal functions, and the SVD.

+(*Not* covered: determinants and subsequent material.)

+*Note:* The average on exam 2 is typically quite a bit lower than on exam 1.
+We take this into account in the grading, but don't be complacent if you did well on exam 1!
+Exam 2 contains a lot of new material even for people who had seen some linear algebra before.

+**Practice problems:** To be posted.